mikeroyal/AWS-Guide/README.md

 [Amazon Timestream](https://aws.amazon.com/timestream/) is a fast, scalable, and serverless time series database service for IoT and operational applications that makes it easy to store and analyze trillions of events per day up to 1,000 times faster and at as little as 1/10th the cost of relational databases.

+[AWS IoT](https://aws.amazon.com/iot/) is a service that is built on a secure and proven cloud infrastructure, and scales to billions of devices and trillions of messages.
+It easily integrates with other AWS services, so you can build complete solutions.

-[AWS IoT Core](https://console.aws.amazon.com/iot) is a tool lets you connect IoT devices to the AWS cloud without the need to provision or manage servers.
-AWS IoT Core can support billions of devices and trillions of messages, and can process and route t
+[AWS IoT Core](https://aws.amazon.com/iot-core/) lets you connect IoT devices to the AWS cloud without the need to provision or manage servers.
+AWS IoT Core can support billions of devices and trillions of messages, and can process and route those messages to AWS endpoints and to other devices reliably and securely.

 # AWS DevOps Tools Integration